 This weekend, grab a few books you’ve read and re-read, and share them with your neighbours.
 And take the kids!
 Not only is this a great learning opportunity (sharing, community, etc.) it’s a great way to rekindle their love of reading.

-Share your Little Free Library below in the comments and we’ll sure to add it, and stop in for a visit too!
+Share your Little Free Library using this form and we will add it to our list, and stop in for a visit, too!

-We have more great ways you can have fun at home
+We have a ton of great ways you can have fun at home right here!

-How to make a family walk just a little bit more fun
+Want to make a family walk just a little bit more fun?
+We know how!